martinghunt/AllTheBacteria/docs/metadata_sqlite.rst

 ^^^^^^^^^

-The SQLite database has a table ``run`` containing all 3,114,241 runs found in at least one of the three ENA metadata tables.
+The SQLite database has a table ``run`` containing all 3,530,513 runs found in at least one of the ENA metadata tables.
 It is a summary of pass/fail of the metadata checks, and which of the ENA tables the run was found in.